ourlifeloop/marketing/src/cms/training-faqs/how-do-i-join-lifeloop.md

   Once they had added you, you will receive a LifeLoop welcome email that explains how to login.
 topics:
-  - family-portal
+  - connection-portal
   - getting-started
   - main-page
 userTypes:
-  - family
+  - connection
 ---